Tuesday, February 17th, 2026

 Context

-Heading into the open, we saw the 600 strike as the dominate max gamma 'magnet' for the day.
-Indeed, after small initial chop at the open, the market not only saught this 600 strike but exceeded it.
+Heading into the open, we saw the 600 strike as the dominant max gamma 'magnet' for the day.
+Indeed, after a small initial chop at the open, the market not only sought this 600 strike but exceeded it.
 However, after entering the negative gamma regime above 600, the market quickly reversed and sold off in a swift unwind.
-I attempted a small long expecting a small gamma bounce at 595, but my stop was too tight and I was a bit early for this ~40p+ long scalp.
+I attempted a small long expecting a small gamma bounce at 595, but my stop was too tight, and I was a bit early for this ~40p+ long scalp.
+Despite the loss, we discussed I was green on the day because of the 50p I made in the overnight session.

 Setup